firstdraft/appdev-lessons/lessons/ruby-conclusions.md

 ### Ruby Gym

 Before we go on, let's stop, take a breath, and try to put what we've learned so far to good use.
 The idea with the following exercises is to use the building blocks from the previous sections to write some small programs.
-These are longer projects than the exercises we've seen so far, and they may require a few different tools to complete; so keep the chapter sections open for reference.
+These are longer projects than the exercises we've seen so far, and they may require a few different tools to complete; so keep the chapter sections open for reference and scan through them for things that may help when you get stuck.
+All the tools are there.

 There are likely a few ways to solve an exercise.
 Just get the code to pass all of the `rails grade` tests and you are good to move on.
 Remember, _we are inventors_; don't rely on Google-Fu.